-The family knew he had a gun.
-“They had it locked up, and believed that that was going to be sufficient, that there wasn’t going to be a problem,” Lewis said.
+That family knew he had a gun, Lewis said.
+“They had it locked up, and believed that that was going to be sufficient, that there wasn’t going to be a problem.”

-The family was unaware of any mental illness beyond depression over his adoptive mother’s recent death, the lawyer said.
+The family was unaware of any mental illness beyond depression over his adoptive mother’s death, Lewis said.